 Even so, there are two major problems with most lotions4.
 One is that the water-soluble vitamins and antioxidants that you are added to many lotions degrade as soon as the container is opened, or even before the container is opened if it made of clear glass or plastic.

 The other problem with most lotions is that cetearyl alcohol itself can irritate the skin.
 One way this lotion ingredient can cause skin problems is by making lotions too foamy.
 Big bubbles “grab” the skin.
 They break down the skin and provide tiny passageways for staph and strep infections to enter the skin.

 The other way cetearyl lotion can irritate the skin is by activating the immune system in the skin.
 Chemical byproducts of the interaction of cetearyl alcohol and the air form a kind of homing signal for a group of white blood cells known as the macrophages.

 The term macrophage literally means “big eater.”
-A macrophage can surround a bacterium and consume it.
-That sounds like a good thing, but macrophages are so big that they tend to get stuck in blood vessels and stuck in pores.
+A macrophage can surround a bacterium and consume it5.
+That sounds like a good thing, but macrophages tends to get stuck in blood vessels and stuck in pores.

 What Makes Serums Better for Your Skin?

 Serums have advantages over both creams and lotions.
 Wikipedia defines a serum as a “cosmetic that is more expensive than a cream,” but not all serums are more expensive than creams and lotions and there are reasons serums may work much better on the skin.